-Pinn made his initial mark on the academy with Why, Lord?: Suffering and Evil in Black Theology (1995), galvanizing Pinn as an African American humanist and solidifying African American humanism as an historic, non-theistic religious orientation for African Americans.
+Pinn, an award-winning author, made his initial mark on the academy with Why, Lord?
+Suffering and Evil in Black Theology (1995), galvanizing Pinn as an African American humanist and solidifying African American humanism as an historic, non-theistic religious orientation for African Americans.
 In this text, Pinn finds that black theologians have no evidence to support the notion that God is working on behalf of the oppressed, and any theological position that claims such is based on redemptive suffering theodicies that perpetuate African American suffering.
 For Pinn, human liberation is more important than the maintenance of any religious symbol, including God.
 Pinn offers African American humanism as a strategy for “liberation” that does not make black suffering virtuous.

 Pinn also founded and serves as primary advisor of the doctoral concentration in the study of African American Religion at Rice University.
 The doctoral concentration in the study of African American Religion, since its founding in 2003, has developed a reputation within the academy as a program committed to academic rigor and the flourishing of African American religious studies.
-This concentration, currently with 10 PhD students, is marked by excellence on and off campus.
+This concentration is marked by excellence on and off campus.
 For example, the students in this concentration have received prestigious grants and fellowships, regularly publish, and give papers at conferences across the globe.
-Known internationally as a leading expert in the field of African American religion, Pinn is a professor, prolific author and much sought after lecturer committed to academic rigor and the continued growth of African American Religious Studies as a discipline within the academy.
+Known internationally as a leading expert in the field of African American religion, Pinn is a professor, prolific author and much sought-after lecturer committed to academic rigor and the continued growth of African American Religious Studies as a discipline within the academy.
 Pinn’s continued teaching and research interests span liberation theologies, black religious aesthetics, religion and popular culture, and African American humanism.

 Anthony B. Pinn